SE-Nexus/SE-Nexus.github.io/_docs/nexus-spawnpads.md

 The possibilities are endless.
 If you would like to discuss any ideas with me about if certain things could work feel free to open a ticket, or discuess in a DM!
 I would love to see more servers utilize more customized events, and interactive spawning for players.

+{% include note.html content="A dummy object or action needs to be assigned to the single button on the spawnpad for players to use.
+This can be a timer, or programmable block trigger for doing cool actions on the grid when a player spawns!
+Up to you to use as you wish!" %}

+{% include warning.html content="Make sure that players are not able to edit the block or control it.
+This has direct access to grid spawning methods." %}